LukeShortCloud/rootpages/src/administration/chromebook.rst

 Crostini
 ~~~~~~~~

-Crostini is an official set of technologies used to securely run Linux on ChromeOS in an isolated environment.
+Crostini is an official set of technologies used to securely run Linux on Chrome OS in an isolated environment.
 It creates a minimal Chrome OS virtual machine (VM) called ``termina`` that then starts a LXC container named ``penguin``.
-By default, the ``penguin`` container uses Debian 10 Buster as of ChromeOS 80.
+By default, the ``penguin`` container uses Debian 10 Buster as of Chrome OS 80.
 [3] It does not require developer mode.
-Enable it by going into ChromeOS settings and selecting ``Linux (Beta)``.
+Enable it by going into Chrome OS settings and selecting ``Linux (Beta)``.
 [1]

 Container Management
 ^^^^^^^^^^^^^^^^^^^^